Who's laughing now? Pogba, Solskjaer & Man Utd silence critics to go top of the Premier League | Goal.com

 "I’ve always said Paul is a big player for us," Solskjaer remarked at full-time.
 "He is a good character in the dressing room, he is always the one the lads look to and he’s a world champion, of course.
 I think he’s at his best at the moment."

-He was even entitled to get frustrated with Marcus Rashford at one point, with one of United's most dependable performer this season having something of an off-night.
+He was even entitled to get frustrated with Marcus Rashford at one point, with one of United's most dependable performers this season having something of an off-night.

 Pogba wasn't the only man left frustrated by United's inability to break the deadlock in the first half.